functionland/fx-fotos/TERMS_CODITIONS.md

 you for the app or its services without making it very clear to you exactly what you’re paying for.

-The Fotos app stores and processes personal data that you have provided to us, to provide our Service.
+The FxFotos app stores and processes personal data that you have provided to us, to provide our Service.
 It’s your responsibility to keep your phone and access to the app secure.
 We therefore recommend that you do not jailbreak or root your phone, which is the process of removing software restrictions and limitations imposed by the official operating system of your device.
-It could make your phone vulnerable to malware/viruses/malicious programs, compromise your phone’s security features and it could mean that the Fotos app won’t work properly or at all.
+It could make your phone vulnerable to malware/viruses/malicious programs, compromise your phone’s security features and it could mean that the FxFotos app won’t work properly or at all.

 The app does use third-party services that declare their Terms and Conditions.